 A bad miss will affect different players in different ways.
 It can send some into a deep slump from which they never really recover, like Fernando Torres after his infamous shank in front of an empty net against Manchester United.

 Kevin De Bruyne has done the opposite.
 His response to missing a chance that seemed easier to score has been to lay on chances with passes which seem far easier to mess up than to pull off.

 If we’re being harsh on the midfielder, the chance against Chelsea was the sort you should be scoring nine times out of 10.

 There’s some mitigation, not least it being on his weaker foot and at pace, but it’s the kind of chance most would agree normally ends up in the back of the net when presented to a Premier League player.

 However, some of the magic De Bruyne has produced since is the kind that comes off once in every 25 tries for a top player, one in a thousand for most top-flight regulars, and never for 99% of professional footballers.

-Take this impossible pass against Stoke City, for example, which ended up with Raheem Sterling slotting past Jack Butland.
+Take this impossible pass against Stoke City in 2017, for example, which ended up with Raheem Sterling slotting past Jack Butland.
 You know, the one you’d have dismissed as a fluke if any Premier League player other than Kevin De Bruyne pulled it off.